gl-inet/docs4.x/docs/tutorials/debrick.md

     ![uboot web ui](https://static.gl-inet.com/docs/en/4/tutorials/debrick/uboot_ui.png){class="glboxshadow" width="700"}

-    **Note:** The uboot Web UI above may not be exactly the same as what you see, because the Uboot version is different for different production dates.
+    **Note:** The Uboot Web UI above may not be exactly the same as what you see, because the Uboot version is different for different production dates.
 In some cases, we recommend upgrading the Uboot version.
 Please refer to the tutorial below.

     ???
 "Upgrade the Uboot version"